 Yesterday I bought a pair of headphones.
-They cost me £14 (around 18 USD).
-The shop assistant asked me if I wanted to take out a 2 year insurance cover for my purchase at the cost of £5.50 a year against any breakages or damage.
+They cost me £14 GBP.
+The shop assistant asked me if I wanted a 2-year insurance cover for them.
+It would cost £5.50 a year.

-I immediately declined in the way that I do when anyone tries to sell me anything, regardless of the potential prudence of the purchase.
+I promptly declined.
+I do when anyone tries to sell me anything.
+No matter the potential prudence of the purchase.

-Exactly how much mystifying small print would I have been asked to read before signing on the dotted line?
+How much small print would I have had to read before signing on the dotted line?

 And was this a good insurance offer?

-It seems that nearly everything we buy these days comes with the recommendation of insurance cover and it’s a merry time for the insurance sellers.
+Nearly everything we buy these days comes with the advice of insurance cover.

-For those selling automobile insurance, a 2013 analysis reported that for Direct Line, a major UK insurance brand, profits continually increase with a rise from £255 million in 2011 to £262 million in 2012 from car insurance.
+For those selling car insurance, a 2013 analysis reported that for Direct Line, profits continually increase.
+They had a rise from £255 million in 2011 to £262 million in 2012.

-The report argues that profits are used to benefit shareholders - who were to receive £101m in dividends – rather than reducing customer costs – equivalent to £25 per policy holder.
+The report argues that profits are used to benefit shareholders.
+They were to receive £101m in dividends rather than reducing customer costs.
+This was equivalent to £25 per policyholder.

-These depressing, though unsurprising findings feed into the bigger issue of getting insurance companies to actually pay out.
+These findings feed into a bigger issue...
+Getting insurance companies to actually pay out.

-What they will and won't pay for should be set out in the terms and conditions.
-But, when the terms and conditions are lacking in transparency, the playing field for insurance seller and claimant is far from even.
+What they will and won't pay for should be set out in the Ts and Cs.
+When the terms and conditions lack transparency, they're unfair to claimants.